For women, this hormonal change is broken up into different stages:

 Your medication may need to be slightly adjusted from time to time, especially during the first 3–4 months of therapy to make sure you are getting the most out of your treatment.
 It is very important to stay consistent with taking you hormones and reporting back to our staff or your physician, on your progress.

 Fortunately, hormonal imbalance CAN be treated.
-By restoring the balance between estrogen, progesterone and testosterone in the body, the above-mentioned symptoms can be alleviated and even eliminated.
+By restoring the balance between estrogen, progesterone and testosterone in the body, the above-mentioned symptoms may be alleviated and even eliminated.

-At Olympia, we specialize in Bioidentical Hormone Replacement Therapy, meaning the hormones made in our lab are an exact molecular match to the hormones your own body would naturally produce.
+At Olympia, we specialize in Bioidentical Hormone Replacement Therapy, meaning the hormones made in our lab are designed to be an exact molecular match to the hormones your own body would naturally produce.

-Take a look at our bio-identical hormone options today to find out what’s best for you.
+Take a look at our bio-identical hormone options today to find out what might be best for you.

 How to Get Started